Growing Analytical Solutions for Medical Cannabis Labs

 Ligand Type: proprietary polar modified and functionally bonded C18

 Maximum Temperature: 80 °C

-Comprehensive suite of certified reference materials developed specifically for medical
+Comprehensive suite of certified reference materials developed specifically

 - Single and multiple component standards as specified in EN Method 15662.

 - Support for GC and HPLC with MS, MS/MS, and selective detectors.

 - Ready to use for QuEChERS extractions—no dilutions necessary.